gittuf/gittuf/docs/roadmap.md

 ## Partial / Work in Progress

-### Reach Beta Milestone

-After sufficient dogfooding and testing, gittuf should be released as a beta.
-As a rule of thumb, post reaching beta, repositories should not have to reinitialize gittuf due to breaking changes or incompatibility in metadata formats.

-### Support Multi-repository Policies

-If gittuf operates only within the boundary of a single Git repository, scaling gittuf across thousands of repositories becomes impractical. gittuf must include mechanisms to enable reuse of gittuf policies across repositories so that policy management overhead is minimized.

 ### Support Developer Teams

 gittuf currently identifies each developer by their signing key or identity.